 ACIM lesson 61

 As usual when I chose to serve my highest Self, opportunities started to pour in.
 Synchronicities abounded.
 I met the right people all the time.
 I networked, made friends, and dated.
 I connected with high-paying clients.
 Life was amazing.
-Summer was around the corner and Portland summers are the best.
-I had massive fun.
+Summer was around the corner and I was ready to play and be immersed in nature.
+Portland summers are the best, I was told.
+I had massive fun while I rode the entrepreneurial wave.
+Business was awesome one minute and totally dry the next.
+I was receiving a taste of entrepreneurial life and it spun me into periods of extreme anxiety (I didn’t yet have the skills and tools to remain at peace as I do now).

 In my personal life, I was drawn to the womanly arts.
 I knew I needed to be more in my feminine essence.
-Many helpers appeared to me exactly when I asked for them (via prayer).
-I had a delicious Goddess photo shoot.
-I took feminine courses.
-I learned about tantra and everything made sense to me.
-I was fed up with being a doer, a problem solver, and a hard ass.
-I didn’t understand the masculine either.
-I was imbalanced.
+Many helpers appeared before me exactly when I asked for them (via prayer).
+I had a delicious Goddess photoshoot.
+I took courses designed to teach me how to access my feminine.
+I learned about tantra and everything began to make sense to me in terms of how I had been operating all my life; too much in my masculine.
+I was fed up with being a doer, a problem-solver, and a hard ass.
+I didn’t understand my masculine either.
+I was vastly imbalanced.
 I craved softness and submission.
 I craved being with men who were in their masculine so I could be in my feminine.
 I wanted magnetic turn-on with men.
-I wanted leaders.
+I wanted men who would take care of me and make decisions.
 I craved to be taken care of.

 I promised myself I would feel everything.
+I knew how to do that.
+I practiced the year before with my intense grief.
 I promised myself I would accept being alone forever if it meant I would never betray myself again.
 I wasn’t going to compromise myself anymore.
 I committed to knowing and trusting myself fully.

 Of course I wasn’t done with the lessons.
 I had an abundance of patterns to unprogram.
 I believed in magic.
 I listened to my Self more and more.
 Every moment led me closer to my Self.
 I allowed dance and nature to continuously heal me.
 I longed for touch and different forms of intimacy outside of sex.
 I had no idea what intimacy outside of sex would feel like.